aparovysnik/Ball-a-roll/README.md

 --Separate BulletPhysics installation may be required

 PLUS:
---A computer
+A computer
---A display
+A display
---One hand
+One hand
---Some sort of a keyboard
+Some sort of a keyboard
---One eye
+One eye

 Recommended specifications
 ===========
---A good computer
+A good computer
---A working display
+A working display
---1.5 - 2 hands
+1.5 - 2 hands
---Keyboard with less than 50% of a pizza stuck in it --2 eyes + maybe another 2, just in case
+Keyboard with less than 50% of a pizza stuck in it
+2 eyes + maybe another 2, just in case

 Controls
 ===========